 Despite the sheer inanity involved here, the newspaper decided to report this as “news.”
 It then got picked up by media outlets across the country and the NFL team in question publicly commented on it.
 One utterly careless social media post, and a man loses his job and has his personal reputation branded in the world at large, no matter what he may have accomplished in all his time leading up to this one moment of failure.

 What good has come about from the flood of outrage unleashed here?
 There is a clear poverty of culture on display in a nation where such a sequence of events could actually transpire.
-That the perpetually offended cite cultural concerns while huffing the paint thinner of cheap outrage shows a lack of the very culture that these people profess to be so keen on protecting.We value your comments!
-Please weigh in on our comment section below.
+That the perpetually offended cite cultural concerns while huffing the paint thinner of cheap outrage shows a lack of the very culture that these people profess to be so keen on protecting.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com